Midnight in the Garden of Good and Evil (film): Plot

-The panoramic tale of Savannah's eccentricities focuses on a murder and the subsequent trial of Jim Williams, a self-made man, art collector, antiques dealer, bon vivant, and semi-closeted homosexual.
-John Kelso, a magazine reporter with one book — Before the Fall — to his name, arrives in Savannah, amid beautiful architecture and odd doings, to write a feature for Town & Country on one of Williams' famous Christmas parties.
-After being unable to find a taxi, Kelso gets a ride from a tour-bus driver to Jones Street.
+The panoramic tale of Savannah's eccentricities focuses on a deadly shooting and the subsequent trial of Jim Williams, a self-made man, art collector, antiques dealer, bon vivant, and semi-closeted homosexual.
+John Kelso, a magazine reporter from New York with one book—Before the Fall—to his name, flies to Savannah, amid beautiful architecture and odd doings, to write a feature for Town & Country on one of Williams's acclaimed Christmas parties.
+Williams's parties, held at his Mercer House home, were the highlight of many people's social calendars.
+Williams had an "in" box and an "out" box for his invitations, depending on whether or not the person was in Williams's favor at the time.

-After a tour of Savannah's tourist hotspots, Kelso alights at Forsyth Park.
+En route to Savannah's Jones Street, via a tour of the city's tourist hotspots, Kelso alights at Forsyth Park.
 Making his way to his lodging in Monterey Square, he has a brief interaction with Billy Hanson in front of Mercer House.
+Kelso does not know who Hanson is, or that Mercer House is Williams's home.